 Combination vaccines do not overload your child’s immune system.
 Vaccines contain ingredients called antigens, which tell the body’s immune system to create those antibodies.
-Every day, a healthy child’s immune system successfully fights off millions of antigens—the parts of germs that cause the body’s immune system to go to work.
+Every day, a healthy child’s immune system successfully fights off thousands of antigens—the parts of germs that cause the body’s immune system to go to work.

 The antigens in vaccines come from the germs themselves, but the germs are weakened or killed so they cannot cause serious illness.
 Vaccines contain only a tiny fraction of the antigens that children encounter every day in their environment, even if they receive several vaccines on one day.

 - Kids are exposed to 2,000 to 6,000 antigens every day.

 - A strep throat infection, for example, exposes children to at least 25 to 50 antigens.
 That’s comparable to the antigens in the vaccines that infants get at their two-month visit–the DTaP, IPV, HepB, Hib, and rotavirus vaccines combine to just 54 antigens.

 And even though children receive more vaccines to protect against more diseases now compared to 30 years ago, the actual number of antigens in vaccines is dramatically less than decades ago because vaccine technology has improved, making vaccines more efficient.

 - In 1980, the recommended vaccines contained more than 15,096 antigens.